monkin/rebylon/readme.md

 # Rebylon

-Reactive programming library designed to use with BabylonJs
+Reactive programming library designed to use with BabylonJS

 ## Effects